jmacdon/LDblocks_GRCh38/README.md

 ```sh
 pip install ldetect
 ```

 This installs the LDetect software, as well as downloading a set of example scripts that can be used to perform many of the required steps.
-We also used [bcftools](http://www.htslib.org/download/) to process the VCF files.
+We also used [bcftools](http://www.htslib.org/download/) and [tabix](http://www.htslib.org/download/) which is part of htslib, to process the VCF files.

 ## Parse data <a name="parseit"/>